Schinzel/web-blocks/README.md

 # A Web and Component Framework for Kotlin

+**Low barrier to entry, high ceiling**
+This project allows you a low threshold to create web application in Kotlin.
+It is easy to get started with simple pages while supporting complex, maintainable web applications as you scale.

+## Problems to solve
 The problems this project aims to solve are the following.

 **Web pages can easily become very large and hard to read and maintain**